mattschlosser/php-totp/README.md

 ## Authenticating

 Authenticating users' TOTPs is mostly a simple case of asking the user for their current OTP and verifying it.
-Obviously, you must only do this alongside verification of their primary factor (e.g. their main password).
-This process is identical to verifying the initial setup of their TOTP app:
+This is identical to verifying the initial setup of their TOTP app:

 ```php
 $isVerified = (new Totp(decrypt($user->totpSecret))->verify($userInput);